 Perhaps more so than most other major metropolises, Chicago is a city that needs to be experienced with your ears.
 The roar of the crowds at Wrigley, the squeal of the “L” train passing overhead, the sizzle of street food at the Maxwell Street Market — so many sounds evoke the true essence of the Windy City.
 And the city’s characteristic cacophony is only supported by the melodies of its music scene.
-From the post-Great Migration emergence of Chicago Blues and jazz to the rock and house scenes of the ’70s and ’80s to the more-recent explosion of hip-hop and independent rap, Chicago has been at the forefront of the music world for the better part of the last century.
+From the post-Great Migration emergence of Chicago music groups, the best blues and jazz to the rock and house scenes of the ’70s and ’80s to the more-recent explosion of hip-hop and independent rap, Chicago has been at the forefront of the music world for the better part of the last century.
 Want to feel like you’re walking the streets of the Loop, even from the comfort of your own home?
-Queue up our Chicago playlist.
+Queue up our Chicago music playlist.

 It’s difficult to overstate Chance the Rapper’s influence, not just on his home city of Chicago but on the music industry as a whole.
 He first introduced his unique style — an eclectic mix of colorful funk, uplifting gospel, and soothing psychedelia — with 2012’s “10 Day,” a mixtape he recorded during a 10-day high-school suspension, but he launched himself into the national discussion with the following year’s trippy “Acid Rap.”
 In the years since, with the release of his Grammy-winning “Coloring Book” and countless collaborations with other popular artists, he’s become practically the biggest name in music, unmatched in his endless commitment to creativity.